 Indoor plant fertilizer will rebalance the soil nutrients that will then be absorbed by plant roots and used for plant food.
-So, if you have an aloe vera, a snake plant, or any other indoor plant that needs a boost, it’s time to break out the fertilizer.
+So, if you have an indoor plant that needs a boost, it’s time to break out the fertilizer.

 Fertilizing indoor plants is very similar to fertilizing your lawn; you find what nutrients are out of balance in the soil and work to correct that imbalance with the proper blend of plant food fertilizer.

 We always suggest conducting a soil test for your lawn and garden, but it doesn’t make as much sense to do this with each potted plant in your home.
 To best detect a nutrient imbalance with your indoor plant, there are physical signs to look for:

 Nitrogen deficiencies in indoor plants can manifest in stunted growth or yellowing leaves.

 Another sign of stunted growth is purpling, and deteriorating foliage, which can point to a phosphorus deficiency in your indoor plant soil.

 Wilted or burned plant leaves may be a sign of a potassium deficiency in the soil of your indoor plants.